-The Company operates plants in North America, Europe, Latin America, Asia, South Africa and Australia.
-Sales to customers located outside of Canada in 2010 were 96% of the Company's total sales similar to the level in 2009.
+The Company operates plants in North America, Europe, Latin America, Asia, South Africa, Australia and the Middle East.
+Sales to customers located outside of Canada in 2012 were 95% of the Company's total sales, a level similar to that in 2011.
 Non-Canadian operating results are translated into Canadian dollars at the average exchange rate for the period covered.
 The Company has significant operating bases in both the United States and Europe.
-In 2010, 34% and 43% of total sales were to customers in Europe and the United States, respectively.
-The sales from business units in Latin America, Asia, South Africa and Australia in 2010 were 19% of the Company's total sales.
-In addition, the Company has an equity investment in a Russian business.
-There are risks associated with operating a decentralized organization in 61 facilities in 19 countries around the world with a variety of different cultures and values.
-Operations outside of Canada, the United States and Europe are perceived generally to have greater political and economic risks and include CCL's operations in Latin America, Asia, South Africa and Russia.
-These risks include, but are not limited to, fluctuations in currency exchange rates, inflation, unexpected changes in foreign law and regulations, government nationalization of certain industries, currency controls, potential adverse tax consequences and local accepted business practices and standards which may not be similar to accepted business practices and standards in North America and Europe.
-Although the Company has controls and procedures intended to mitigate these risks, these risks cannot be entirely eliminated and they may have a material adverse effect on the consolidated financial results of the Company.
+In 2012, 42% and 32% of total sales were to customers in United States and Europe, respectively.
+The Company's operating results and cash flows could be negatively impacted by slower or declining growth rates in these key markets.
+The sales from business units in Latin America, Asia, South Africa and Australia in 2012 were 21% of the Company's total sales.
+In addition, the Company has equity accounted investments in Chile, Russia and the Middle East.
+There are risks associated with operating a decentralized organization in 74 facilities in countries around the world with a variety of different cultures and values.
+Operations outside of Canada, the United States and Europe are perceived generally to have greater political and economic risks and include CCL's operations in Latin America, Asia, South Africa, Russia and the Middle East.
+These risks include, but are not limited to, fluctuations in currency exchange rates, inflation, unexpected changes in foreign law and regulations, government nationalization of certain industries, currency controls, potential adverse tax consequences and locally accepted business practices and standards that may not be similar to accepted business practices and standards in North America and Europe.
+Although the Company has controls and procedures intended to mitigate these risks, these risks cannot be entirely eliminated and may have a material adverse effect on the consolidated financial results of the Company.